abilandz/PH8124/Lecture_6/Lecture_6.md

 firstCommand | secondCommand | thirdCommand | ...
 ```

 The power of _piping_ is best illustrated in the combination with the three commands **sed**, **awk** and **grep** for text parsing and manipulation, which we will cover in the next section.
-Usage of pipe ```|``` eliminates the need for making temporary files to redirect and store the output of one command, and then supply that temporay file as an input to another command.
-We can with pipes very easily make our own version of already existing commands (e.g. by slighly changing the output format and wrapping up the implementation in some **Bash** function).
+Usage of pipe ```|``` eliminates the need for making temporary files to redirect and store the output of one command, and then supply that temporary file as an input to another command.
+We can with pipes very easily make our own version of already existing commands (e.g. by slightly changing the output format and wrapping up the implementation in some **Bash** function).
 We now provide few frequently use cases of piping.

-We have already seen that **Bash** supports directly only integer arithmetics with the construct ```(( ... ))```.
-Floating point arithmetics in **Bash** can be done by piping the desired expression into the external programm **bc** ('basic calculator').
+We have already seen that **Bash** supports directly only integer arithmetic with the construct ```(( ... ))```.
+Floating point arithmetic in **Bash** can be done by piping the desired expression into the external program **bc** ('basic calculator').

 **Example 1:** How would you divide 10/7 at the precision of 30 significant digits?
 Solution is given by the following code snippet: